NeurLZ: An Online Neural Learning-Based Method to Enhance Scientific Lossy Compression

+A key challenge in \proj's learning process is enhancing decompressed data to recover the original values, especially given the large value ranges in scientific simulations, such as the $4.78\times 10^6$ range in Nyx's Temperature field~\cite{9378449}, which causes training instabilities.
+Instead of directly predicting the original data, \proj~ estimates the residual error, $R=X-X'$, inspired by residual learning techniques~\cite{zhang2017beyond, 8237748, 10.1007/978-3-030-01264-9_19}.
+By treating data slices as single-channel images, the DNN model focuses on smaller residuals, stabilizing training and improving prediction accuracy.
+This approach effectively enhances decompressed data to maximally recover the original data, making the DNN a strong feature-capturing memorizer for each runtime data block.

+The four left subfigures in Figure~\ref{fig:effect} compare learning residual errors to learning original values for the Nyx dataset compressed with SZ3 under a relative error bound of 1E-3.
+PSNR (Peak Signal-to-Noise Ratio) in decibels (dB) is used to measure compression-introduced errors; higher PSNR indicates better reconstruction quality. \proj~(orange solid line) consistently achieves higher PSNR and improves reconstruction quality with learning residual error.
+In contrast, directly learning original values (green solid line) shows lower and less stable performance.
+These results demonstrate the effectiveness of the proposed residual-error learning strategy in improving reconstruction quality.

-Upon completion of the learning process in the \proj~compression module, the DNN model predicts the residual map $\hat{R}$ from the decompressed data $X'$ generated by the lossy compressor in the \proj~reconstruction module.
-The predicted residual information is then added to the decompressed data, thereby improving the reconstruction quality, i.e., $\hat{X}=X'+\hat{R}$.
+Upon completing the learning process during \proj-compression, the trained DNN model predicts the residual error map $\hat{R}$ directly from the decompressed data $X'$ through learned correlations.
+The predicted error is then added back to $X'$, further enhancing the overall reconstruction quality as $\hat{X}=X'+\hat{R}$.